jvarga/geonames-for-postgis/README.md

 [Feature Codes for Geonames are here](http://www.geonames.org/export/codes.html).

-Leave a comment if you find this useful and suggestions to make it better.
+Please leave a comment if you find this useful and/or have suggestions for making it better.